irawoodring/343/names-binding-scope/PITCHME.md

 There are vastly different rules for naming depending on the language.
 For instance:

 - Fortran allows only up to 31 characters
-- C has no limit, but only the first 63 are significant
+- C has no limit, but only the first 63 are significant (most compilers ignore this and have no limit these days).
 - Java, C#, and Ada have no limit and all are significant
 - C++ provides no limit, though certain implementations do.
 ---